-• density (numpy.array) - A numpy.array of the electron density to be aligned to the reference model.

-- side (float) The real space box width in Angstroms of the reconstruction. - ref\file (str) The name (without path) of the reference model file to align the input densities to.
+- density (numpy.array) A numpy.array of the electron density to be aligned to the reference model. - side (float) The real space box width in Angstroms of the reconstruction. - ref\file (str) The name (without path) of the reference model file to align the input densities to.
 Should be either a .pdb or .mrc file. - ref\datadir (str, optional) The directory where ref\file is located.
-Defaults to the current directory. - prefix (str) The name the aligned model will be saved with (minus extension) if save is True. - $save\datadir(str)$ The directory to save the aligned model in if save is True. - save (bool, optional) Whether or not to save the aligned model to disk. - center (bool, optional) Whether the reference file should first be centered on the origin.
+Defaults to the current directory. - prefix (str) The name the aligned model will be saved with (minus extension) if save is True. - save\datadir (str) The directory to save the aligned model in if save is True. - save (bool, optional) Whether or not to save the aligned model to disk. - center (bool, optional) Whether the reference file should first be centered on the origin.
 Defaults to True.
 Only used if the reference file is a .pdb file.
 If used, a \centered.pdb file is written to the same folder as the ref\datadir. - resolution (float, optional) If a .pdb file is the reference file, this is the resolution used to generate an electron density map for comparison with the input densities. - enantiomer (bool, optional) Check for enantiomers during alignment. - n\proc (int, optional) The number of processors to use.
-This could be up to as many cores as your computer has. - abort\event (multiprocessing.Manager.Event, optional) A multiprocessing.Manager.Event If this event is set it will abort the denss alignment run.
+This could be up to as many cores as your computer has.

-- aligned\density (numpy.array) The input electron density aligned to the reference model - scores (float) The correlation score of the model to the reference model.
+- aligned\density (numpy.array) The input electron density aligned to the reference model. - scores (float) The correlation score of the model to the reference model.

-bioxtasraw.RAWAPI.denss\average (densities, side, prefix, datadir, n\proc=1, abort\event=None) Averages multiple electron densities to produce a single average density.
+bioxtasraw.RAWAPI.denss\average(densities, side, prefix, datadir, n\proc=1)

+Averages multiple electron densities to produce a single average density.
 Uses the averaging procedure from the DENSS package.
 Function blocks until the average is complete.
-There must be at least four densities to average.

 - densities (numpy.array) A numpy.array where the first axis (e.g. density[0], density[1], etc) corresponds to each electron density to be averaged. - side (float) The real space box width in Angstroms of the reconstruction. - prefix (str) The output prefix for the averaged model. - datadir (str) The output directory for the averaged model. - n\proc (int) The number of processors to use.
-This could be up to as many cores as your computer has. - abort\event (multiprocessing.Manager.Event, optional) A multiprocessing.ManagerEvent If this event is set it will abort the denss average run.
+This could be up to as many cores as your computer has.

 - average\rho (numpy.array) The average electron density.
-Of the input models, after rejecting the outliers. - mean cor (float) The mean correlation score of the models.

-- std cor (float) The standard deviation of the model correlation scores. - threshold (float) The threshold used to reject models from the average. - res (float) The estimated model resolution in Angstrom from the Fourier shell correlation. - scores (numpy.array) An array of the correlation scores.
-Each entry in the array is the score for the corresponding entry in the input densities array. - fsc (numpy.array) The average Fourier shell correlation between each model and a average reference model.
+Of the input models, after rejecting the outliers. - mean\cor (float) The mean correlation score of the models. - std\cor (float) The standard deviation of the model correlation scores. - threshold (float) The threshold used to reject models from the average. - res (float) The estimated model resolution in Angstrom from the Fourier shell correlation. - scores (list) A list of the correlation scores.
+Each entry in the list is the score for the corresponding entry in the input densities list. - fsc (numpy.array) The average Fourier shell correlation between each model and a average reference model.
 This is used to estimate the resolution.